Embracing technology: AI, health data and ethical issues in everyday clinical practice

 Aim

-- To analyse the regulatory framework by studying the ethical and legal regulations in Switzerland and Europe.
+- To analyse the regulatory framework, looking at the ethical and legal regulations in Switzerland and in Europe.

-- To collect new information in Switzerland concerning factors influencing the trust placed in digital technologies by medical staff and patients.
+- To collect new data in Switzerland on factors that influence the trust of medical staff and patients in digital technologies.

 Relevance

 Hospitals and other institutions collect large amounts of mobile health data.
-Concerns caused by these activities are likely to significantly hamper the development of useful technologies that could benefit patients.
-The project is committed to addressing these pressing ethical and legal issues.
-By identifying and taking patients' concerns seriously, the project aims to improve the explainability of the methods and data governance.
+The concerns this raises can significantly hinder the development of useful technologies that would benefit patients.
+The project worked to address the pressing ethical and legal questions.
+By identifying and taking patients‘ concerns seriously, explanaibaility and data governance are to be enhanced.

 Original title